Ask PCC For a Software Feature or Enhancement

 Step 3: What Else Can I Do?

-• Offer to Provide Research Guidance: Can PCC call you and your staff and talk about your needs?
+Offer to Provide Research Guidance: Can PCC call you and your staff and talk about your needs?
 When you send a request to PCC, let them know that you are available for an interview about the issue.
 During the research and development process, we interview Subject Matter Experts (SMEs), and the insight of you and your colleagues can be enormously helpful.

-• Find Other Solutions on PCCTalk: PCCTalk is an online forum where PCC-using practices discuss problems and solutions, from coding to practice workflow.
+Discuss Solutions on PCCTalk: PCCTalk is an online forum where PCC-using practices discuss problems and solutions, from coding to practice workflow.
 If you ask how other offices have dealt with an issue, they may surprise you with inventive solutions that PCC Support may not know about.

-PCC’s entire reason for existing is to solve the problems your practice is facing, and we need your help to do it!
+PCC’s entire reason for existing is to solve the problems your practice is facing, and we need your help to do it.
 As always, call or e-mail PCC Support at any time to discuss how we can help your practice meet new challenges.